The Chicago School: 2012 Los Angeles Campus lawsuit, settlement, and accreditation

+Rankings

+Based on a survey of academic programs, U.S. News & World Report ranked The Chicago School's Clinical Psychology program #206th of its 2025 ranking of graduate psychology programs and its Psychology program #244th of social science & humanities programs.

 Accreditation

 All branches of the Chicago School are accredited by the WASC Senior College and University Commission (WSCUC).
 The School Psychology doctoral (Ed.S.) program in Chicago, Illinois, is approved by the Illinois State Board of Education.
 The Clinical Psychology doctoral (Psy.D.) program in Chicago, Illinois, is accredited by the American Psychological Association until 2023.
 The Clinical Psychology doctoral (Psy.D.) program in Washington, D.C., is accredited by the American Psychological Association until 2034.
 The Clinical Psychology doctoral (Psy.D.) program in Los Angeles, California, is accredited by the American Psychological Association until 2028.
 The Clinical Psychology doctoral (Psy.D.) program in Anaheim, California, is accredited by the American Psychological Association until 2031.
 The Clinical Psychology doctoral (Psy.D.) program at The Chicago School at Xavier University of Louisiana is accredited by the American Psychological Association until 2033.
 The Clinical Psychology doctoral (Psy.D.) program in Dallas, TX, is accredited, on contingency, by the American Psychological Association until 2027.
 The School Psychology doctoral (Psy.D.) program in Chicago, Illinois is accredited by the American Psychological Association until 2034.

 The school is also an affiliate of the nonprofit The Community Solution Education System.

+Awards and Recognition

+The Chicago School earned the 2026 Carnegie Elective Classification for Community Engagement, one of the highest national designations in higher education, honoring institutions where community impact is core to its mission.